matter-labs/block-explorer/packages/api/README.md

-# zkSync Era Block Explorer API
+# ZuluPrime Block Explorer API
 ## Overview

-`zkSync Era Block Explorer API` is a block explorer API for zkSync Era blockchain.
+`ZuluPrime Block Explorer API` is a block explorer API for ZuluPrime blockchain.
-The service provides API for retrieving structured zkSync Era blockchain data.
+The service provides API for retrieving structured ZuluPrime blockchain data.
 It must be connected to the [Block explorer Worker](/packages/worker) database.

 There are 2 sets of endpoints the service provides.
 All the endpoints under `/api/*` are designed for external direct usage.
 These endpoints are similar to [Etherscan API](https://docs.etherscan.io) endpoints.
 The development of these endpoints is in progress, so more of them will be added soon.
 The other set of endpoints (other than `/api/*`) is designed to be used by the front-end [App](/packages/app) only and is not meant to be used externally.
 Once all the new `/api/*` endpoints are developed all the other endpoints (other than `/api/*`) will be deprecated and removed.